carlfranklin/GrpcStateServiceProvider/README.md

 The `AppStateProviderBase` class communicates with the `AppStateTransportService` class via gRPC, ensuring fast and efficient transport between client and server.

-In your WebAssembly Blazor Web App you will create an interface called `IAppState` and an implementation class called `AppState`.
+In your Blazor Web App you will create an interface called `IAppState` and an implementation class called `AppState`.
 Actually, it doesn't matter what you call them, but you do need an interface and an implementation.

 In this demo they look like this: